nvhoanganh/pokerme/README.md

 -   Under Your apps => Click Web Icon to create new web app and Click on "Register Web app"
 -   Click on _Continue to Console_
 -   Under _Firebase SDK snippet_ select _Config_
--   Copy the JSON value, it should looks like this
+-   You will need this config file later

 ```sh
 const firebaseConfig = {